hanabi/hanabi.github.io/misc/bluff-types.md

 ### Pseudo-Finesse

-When a player happens to play a "matching" card into a *Pseudo-Bluff*, it is a *Pseudo-Finesse*.
-(This is different from a "normal" *Finesse*, because the player in *Bluff Seat* has no reason to believe that the card that they are playing will necessarily match.
+When a player happens to play a "connecting" card into a *Pseudo-Bluff*, it is a *Pseudo-Finesse*.
+(This is different from a "normal" *Finesse*, because the player in *Bluff Seat* has no reason to believe that the card that they are playing will necessarily connect.

 <br />